Lagoda: Replica

 In 1915, Jonathan Bourne Jr.'s daughter Emily Bourne donated the Bourne Building to the New Bedford Whaling Museum in memory of her father.
 She also contributed funds to build a half-size model of the Lagoda, and the museum commissioned shipwrights to build it in 1916.
-At 89 ft in length and with a mainmast of 50 ft, it is the largest whaling ship model in the world.
+At 89 ft in length and with a mainmast of 50 ft, it is the largest ship model in the world.
 The model is fully rigged and is outfitted with some of the supplies needed for a whaling voyage.
 The Bourne Building in which the model is located was renovated in 2010, and an interactive kiosk was installed to provide visitors with further information about the ship.